12.8K Shares

-When we are on a journey of healing and resurrection, the most important component is “self-partnering.”
+When we are on a journey of healing and resurrection, it is easy to find ways to self-avoid, but the most important component is “self-partnering.”

 This is in dire contrast to “self-avoidance,” or what is also known as “self-abandonment.”

-Many of us had no idea we were “self-avoiding” because we just thought we were doing our best to get on with life.
-For many people life itself can be all-consuming.
-You may feel like it is a daily struggle to cope – or even just survive.
+Many of us had no idea we were “self-avoiding” because we thought we were doing our best to get on with life.
+For many people, life itself can be all-consuming.
+You may feel like it is a daily struggle to cope – or even survive.

-For so many people, a need for self-partnering only happens when life brings us to our knees when we simply can’t continue on with “business as usual.”
-This generally happens as a result of challenges, adversity or even tragedy.
+For many people, a need for self-partnering only occurs when life brings us to our knees, and we simply can’t continue with “business as usual.”
+This generally happens due to challenges, adversity, or even tragedy.

-This is the time when we reach the cross-road of evolution or dissolution.
-This is where we choose to transform ourselves from the inside out – or we miss the boat and just get progressively more unwell.
+This is when we reach the crossroads of evolution or dissolution.
+We transform ourselves from the inside out or miss the boat and become progressively more unwell.

-Narcissistic abuse is undoubtedly one of the greatest wake-up calls to let us know that the trajectory and choices we were on aren’t working, and self-partnering is essential – and absolutely critical if we are going to heal our life.
+Narcissistic abuse is undoubtedly one of the most incredible wake-up calls to let us know that the trajectory and choices we were on aren’t working, and self-partnering is essential – and absolutely critical if we are going to heal our lives.

-We may not have realised how “unconscious” we are when we self-avoid.
-We may not have realised that rather than be our own authority – honouring, loving and respecting ourselves, and creating more of that with life, we have instead been living life by default.
+We may not have realized how “unconscious” we are when we self-avoid.
+We may not have realized that rather than being our own authority—honoring, loving, and respecting ourselves—and creating more of that with life, we have instead been living by default.

-If we are not self-aware and healthily self-empowered, we are controlled and molded by people and situations, rather than being a creative force of truth for ourselves.
-Eventually this model leads to our own demise, which is exactly what happened to us via narcissistic abuse.
+If we are not self-aware and healthily self-empowered, we are controlled and molded by people and situations rather than being a creative force of truth for ourselves.
+Eventually, this model leads to our own demise, which is precisely what happened to us via narcissistic abuse.

 How do we stop this?